steakbankfinance/steakbank-contract/docs/Staking.md

 2. All staked BNB will be transferred to the TSS account by cross chain transfer.
 3. It collects all stake and unstake event from StakingBNBAgent contract.
 4. It will send stake or unstake transactions to BC(Binance Chain) at snapshot period(will be introduced later) from the TSS account.
 Suppose the total stake amount is 100:BNB and the total unstake amount is 50:BNB, the only 50:BNB will be staked.
 And the rest of them will be transferred to `UnstakedVault` by cross chain transfer.
-5. It will take a snapshot of SBNB(Staking BNB Token) at first height in snapshot period, which is the basement of staking reward calculation.
+5. It will take a snapshot of LBNB(Staking BNB Token) at first height in snapshot period, which is the basement of staking reward calculation.
-6. During calculate staking reward period(will be introduced later), it will transfer received staking reward to `StakingRewardVault` and transfer matured unstaked BNB `StakingRewardVault`.
+6. After UTC 00:00, it will transfer received staking reward to `StakingRewardVault` and transfer matured unstaked BNB to `StakingRewardVault`.
 Not all staking reward will be distributed to users.
 1% of them will be left for staking transaction fee and cross chain fee, and 4% will be transferred to `CommunityTaxVault`.
-7. During calculate staking reward period, it will also calculate reward for all stakers and write the reward amounts to `StakingBNBAgent` contract.
-If a staker reward is less than 0.01:BNB, then the reward won't be write into `StakingBNBAgent` contract.
-The tiny reward won't be just lost, BCStakingProxy will accumulate the reward for all tiny users.
+7. It will also calculate reward for all stakers and write the reward amounts to `StakingBNBAgent` contract.

 #### Vaults